SSG-DRD-IOT/lab-sensors-opc-ua/README.md

 We are going to use an open source OPC UA stack: [open62541](https://github.com/open62541/open62541)

 open62541 can be compiled to generate a single header and source code file, than can then be integrated in your project.
-This is enabled by the option:
+This is enabled by the option in the subsequent steps:

 ```shell
 UA_ENABLE_AMALGAMATION